learnk8s/learnk8s.io/src/bsk201909/secrets.md

 (For other operations systems, use the [releases pages](https://github.com/bitnami-labs/sealed-secrets/releases) and download the relevant executable).

-When the operator starts it generates a private and public key.
+When the operator starts, it generates a private and public key.

 The private key stays in the cluster, but you can retrieve the public key with the `kubeseal` CLI: